karenpayneoregon/WindowsFormsMoveItemsUpDown/Readme.md

 > The original source code was done in .NET Framework 4.8, 01/2023 added several mirror image project in .NET Core 7 using Visual Studio 2022.

 ### Requires

+> **Note**
+> There are two paths, .NET Framework 4.8 and .NET Core 8 which means, if the reader does not have VS2022 and .NET Core 8 either delete those projects or upgrade.

 - Microsoft Visual Studio 2017 or higher - see note above
 - Microsoft SQL-Server 2012 or higher